Shrimp and linguine noodles are tossed with a light artichoke pesto to give you an elegant yet easy weeknight dinner

 - Make the pesto.
 Fit a large food processor with a standard blade.
 Add artichokes and garlic, pulse several times until the artichokes are roughly chopped.
 Add basil, lemon zest, lemon juice and walnuts.
 Pulse 4-5 times.
 Scrape down the sides of the bowl.
 Add pepper and then, with the motor running slowly pour the olive oil down the chute and continue processing until fully blended.

 - Cook the pasta.
 Cook according to the package directions.
-When the pasta is done cooking drain, reserving at least a ½ cup of the pasta water.
+When the pasta is done cooking drain it, reserving at least a ½ cup of the pasta water.

 - Cook the shrimp.
 Heat a large skillet over medium heat.
 While the skillet is heating toss the shrimp with olive oil and garlic.
 Add shrimp to skillet and cook for 2 minutes.
 Using a pair of tongs, turn the shrimp and cook for an additional 1-2 minutes until shrimp and pink and cooked through.

 - Finish the dish.
 Turn the heat off and add the pasta, pesto, and ¼ cup of the pasta water to the pan.
 Carefully toss to coat the linguine.
 Add additional pasta water, a small amount at a time, as needed.
 Serve immediately, topping with grated parmesan if desired.